The 28th Bled eConference Theme: #WellBeing

 All accepted papers will be published in the Conference Proceedings (CD with ISBN and CIP number and online).

-In 2019 we have secured the partnership of the following journals:
+Beside that, in 2015, we have secured the partnership of the following journals:

 - Electronic Markets – The International Journal on Networked Business,